French deficit could overshoot 3 pct of GDP in 2017, prime minister says

-PARIS, June 20 There is a risk that France's public deficit could overshoot the EU deficit limit of 3 percent again in 2017, Prime Minister Edouard Philippe said on Tuesday.
+PARIS, June 20 (Reuters) - There is a risk that France's public deficit could overshoot the EU deficit limit of 3 percent again in 2017, Prime Minister Edouard Philippe said on Tuesday.

 Earlier in June, France's central bank said that the public finances were on course for a deficit of 3.1 percent of economic output this year, higher than the 2.8 percent predicted by the previous government.